 A Strategic Cycle Network for Mole Valley

-We are developing a plan for a strategic cycle network, providing routes between villages and towns, and linking the towns to towns outside Mole Valley.
+We have developed a plan for a strategic cycle network, providing routes between villages and towns, and linking the towns to towns outside Mole Valley.
 The objectives of the network are set out in a presentation here (900KB pdf download), and some routes appear below.
 Also available is our list of priorities for route development (18KB download)

 Westcott to Dorking

-We have been pushing for a route between Westcott and Dorking for many years and at long last it is here...nearly.
+For many years we have campaigned for a route between Westcott and Dorking and at long last it is here...almost.
 At Dorking the route runs out by the junction with Vincent Lane at a point where the A25 gets quite narrow and busy.
 So if anyone can come up with of bringing it closer to the town centre, please let us know.

 There is a need for cycling links from the Epsom Road area to schools the other side of the M25 and beyond, and from Ashtead to Leatherhead.
 The Knoll roundabout has been a barrier to all but experienced cyclists.
-An alternative is a route via Linden Pit Path, though that would involve changing the ramp up to the pedestrian bridge and raising the fencing on the bridge.
+We proposed an alternative route via Linden Pit Path, though that would involve changing the ramp up to the pedestrian bridge and raising the fencing on the bridge.
 Linden Pit Path itself was widened in 2010.
-The recently completed cycle path along the A24 from Leatherhead to Ashtead provides a direct and much-needed path for all types of cyclists, but there are a number of issues that need to be addressed, as set out in our report of November 2014 (PDF 986KB).
+The recently completed cycle path along the A24 from Leatherhead to Ashtead now provides a direct and much-needed path for all types of cyclists, but there are a number of issues that need to be addressed, as set out in our report of November 2014 (PDF 986KB), some of which have been addressed.
 An earlier report gives more details of options of alternative routes (PDF 873KB).

 Howard of Effingham School Approaches

 Students cycling (and walking) to the Howard of Effingham School face a number of problems.
 For cyclists these include: poor quality cycle path along Lower Road, no cycle path along the A246 or Effingham Common Road and congestion at peak times.
-Our survey report (PDF 990KB) sets out the problems and some potential solutions.
+Our survey report (PDF 990KB) set out the problems and some potential solutions.
+With the plans to rebuild the school on an adjacent location and other housing likely to be constructed over coming years, other options are now possible and we plan to update our survey in the coming months.

 Trig Street Bridleway